 Kassa Haylu, raised in a monastery and the son of a western chief, had first been a shifta (bandit) after his claim to his deceased father’s fief was denied.
 However, he eventually became a Robin Hood figure, looting the rich to give to the poor.
 This gained him large numbers of followers and he began to defeat the rival princes, one after another, until in 1855 he had himself crowned Emperor Tewodros.

 The new monarch soon began to show himself not just as a capable leader and strong ruler but as a unifier, innovator and reformer as well.
 He chose Maqdala, a natural fortress south of Lalibela, as his base and there he began to formulate mighty plans.
-He established a national army, an arms factory and a great road network, as well as implementing a major program of land reform, promoting Amharic (the vernacular) in place of the classical written language, Ge’ez, and even attempting to abolish the slave trade.
+He established a national army, an arms factory and a great road network, as well as implementing a major program of land reform, promoting Amharic (the vernacular) in place of the classical written language, Ge’ez, and even attempting to abolish the trade of enslaved people.

 But these reforms met with deep resentment and opposition from the land-holding clergy, the rival lords and even the common faithful.
 Tewodros’ response, however, was ruthless and sometimes brutal.
-Like a tragic Shakespearean hero, the emperor suffered from an intense pride, a fanatical belief in his cause and an inflated sense of destiny.
+The emperor suffered from an intense pride, a fanatical belief in his cause and an inflated sense of destiny.
 This would eventually be his downfall.

 Frustrated by failed attempts to enlist European, and particularly British, support for his modernising programs, Tewodros impetuously imprisoned some Britons attending his court.
 Initially successful in extracting concessions, Tewodros overplayed his hand, and it badly misfired.
 In 1868 large, heavily armed British forces, backed by rival Ethiopian lords, inflicted appalling casualties on Tewodros’ men, many of them armed with little more than shields and spears.

-Refusing to surrender, Tewodros played the tragic hero to the last and penned a final dramatic and bitter avowal before biting down on a pistol and pulling the trigger.
+Refusing to surrender, Tewodros penned a final dramatic and bitter avowal before biting down on a pistol and pulling the trigger.

 In the aftermath of Tewodros’ death, there arose another battle for succession.
 Using his weaponry gained from the British in exchange for his support of their Maqdala expedition, Kassa Mercha of Tigray rose to the fore.
 In 1871, at the battle of Assam, he defeated the newly crowned Emperor Tekla Giorgis.